-(2) Trend analysis methods
+Trend analysis methods

 Detecting trends in hydrologic, climatic, water quality and other natural time series has been an active topic for more than three decades now.
 Statistical tests for the detection of significant trends in hydrologic and climatologic time series can be classified as parametric and non-parametric methods.
-The parametric trend tests require sample data to be independent and distributed according to a certain distribution function, while the non-parametric tests need only that the data to be independent5).
+The parametric trend tests require sample data to be independent and normally distributed, while the non-parametric tests need only that the data be independent4).

-Fig.1 Location map of large scale reservoirs and meteorological stations in Thailand.
+Fig. 1 Location map of large scale reservoirs and meteorological stations in Thailand

-The Mann-Kendall trend test^{6), 7)} is one of the widely used non-parametric tests to detect significant trends in time series.
-The Mann-Kendall trend test is based on the correlation between the ranks of time series and their time order.
-The statistics S calculated as equation (1) represent the number of positive differences minus the number of negative differences for all the differences considered as where n is the number of total data points, x_i and x_j are the data values in time series i and j (j>i), respectively, and sgn (x_i - x_i) is the sign function as
+The Mann-Kendall trend test^{4), 5)} is one of the widely used non-parametric tests to detect significant trends in time series.
+The Mann-Kendall trend test is based on the correlation between the ranks of a time series and their time order.
+For the statistics S is calculated as equation (1).
+This statistic represents the number of positive differences minus the number of negative differences for all the differences considered as where n is the number of total data points, x_i and x_j are the data values in time series i and j (j>i), respectively, and sgn (x_i - x_i) is the sign function as:

-$$S = \sum{i=1}^{n-1} \sum{j=i+1}^{n} \operatorname{sgn}(x_j - x_i)$$ (1)
+$$S = \sum{i=1}^{n-1} \sum{j=i+1}^{n} \text{sgn}(x_j - x_i)$$ (1)